-- (a) Two (2) examinations are scheduled per semester: - (i) a main mid-year examination and an additional mid-year examination in respect of the first-semester modules; and - (ii) a main end-of-year examination and an additional end-of-year examination in respect of the second-semester modules and year modules, except in the case of the following: - (aa) where a system of continuous assessment is followed in respect of practical examinations; - (bb) where a system of continuous assessment with summative assessment is followed. - (b) Once admission to the examination has been granted, participation in the main mid-year examination and the main end-of-year examination is compulsory. - (c) A student who, as a result of justified extraordinary circumstances, is unable to take the main mid-year examination, may, within the period allowed for this purpose and using the prescribed form, apply for an additional examination during the additional mid-year examination.
-A student who does not participate in the main end-of-year examination may also based on justified extraordinary circumstances, within the period allowed for this purpose and using the prescribed form apply for an additional examination during the additional end-of-year examination, except as regards the following: - (i) a student who was admitted to the scheduled main examination in a given semester and who obtained an examination mark of at least 30% and a final mark of at least 45% for the module; or - (ii) a student who was admitted to the scheduled main examination in a given semester and who obtained a final mark of at least 50%, yet failed to obtain the required subminimum of 40% in the examination. - (d) A student who has passed a module but wishes to improve the final mark provided that a final mark of at least 60% has been obtained must, within the time allowed and on the prescribed form, apply for an additional examination.
-A student who has not obtained a final mark of at least 60% and wishes to improve the final mark, should follow the steps as stipulated in Rule A53.4 (e)(i) and (ii). - (e)

-A student who wishes to improve her/his final mark in a module with the sole purpose of gaining admission to a subsequent postgraduate qualification (Master's Degree, but not a Doctoral Degree) must, via the academic head of department and with the dean's approval, within the specified time, apply for admission to the additional examination.
-The mark obtained in the additional examination is recorded on the student's study record, together with a note indicating that the student had obtained this mark in an additional examination, with the proviso that only the highest mark obtained will be reflected on the student's study record.
+- (a) Two (2) examinations are scheduled per semester: - (i) a main mid-year examination and an additional mid-year examination in respect of the first-semester modules; and - a main end-of-year examination and an additional end-of-year examination in respect of the second-semester modules and year modules, except in the case of the following: - (aa) where a system of continuous assessment is followed in respect of practical examinations; - (bb) where a system of continuous assessment with summative assessment is followed. - (b) Once admission to the examination has been granted, participation in the main mid-year examination and the main end-of-year examination is compulsory. - (c) A student who, as a result of justified extraordinary circumstances, is unable to take the main mid-year examination, may, within the period allowed for this purpose and using the prescribed form, apply for an additional examination during the additional mid-year examination.
+A student who does not participate in the main end-of-year examination may also - based on justified extraordinary circumstances, within the period allowed for this purpose and using the prescribed form - apply for an additional examination during the additional endof-year examination, except as regards the following: - (i) a student who was admitted to the scheduled main examination in a given semester and who obtained an examination mark of at least 30% and a final mark of at least 45% for the module; or - (ii) a student who was admitted to the scheduled main examination in a given semester and who obtained a final mark of at least 50%, yet failed to obtain the required subminimum of 40% in the examination. - (d) A student who has passed a module but wishes to improve the final mark provided that a final mark of at least 60% has been obtained must, within the time allowed and on the prescribed form, apply for an additional examination.
+A student who has not obtained a final mark of at least 60% and wishes to improve the final mark, should follow the steps as stipulated in Rule A53.4 (e)(i) and (ii). - (i) A student who wishes to improve her/his final mark in a module with the sole purpose of gaining admission to a subsequent postgraduate qualification (Master's Degree, but not a Doctoral Degree) must, via the academic head of department and with the dean's approval, within the specified time, apply for admission to the additional examination.
+The mark obtained in the additional examination is recorded on the student's study record, together with a note indicating that the student had obtained this mark in an additional examination, with the proviso that only the highest mark obtained will be reflected on the student's study record. - (ii) A student who wishes to improve her/his final mark in a module with the sole purpose of gaining admission to a subsequent postgraduate qualification (Master's Degree, but not a Doctoral Degree) and who has failed to gain admission to an additional examination, may, in the following year, repeat the module(s) after having registered for nondegree purposes, and may again take an examination in the said module after a new module mark has been obtained.
+The mark(s) will be recorded on the student's study record.